tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 > The author says it should operate identically to adblock.
 However, there are many, many sites which do not work with µBlock that work fine with adblock.
 For an example (among many),try the map view at https://nomadlist.io/.
 For me at leas,t it does not work with µBlock, but it's fine without or with adblock.
 [1-star rating]

 The map view also breaks without any blocker, or with Adblock Plus.
+I get it working with µBlock.
+It looks like it's random.
 No thanks for jumping to baseless conclusions.

 ***